About data provision

 Files are rotated once a week.

 You can manage the dump settings if you use the superuser account to manage the application from the management console of the server on which the application is installed.
-A dump is generated during application crashes and may be needed to analyze the causes of the crash.
+A dump is generated whenever the application crashes and can be useful for analyzing the causes of the crash.
 The dump may include any data, including fragments of analyzed files.

 By default, dump generation in Kaspersky Web Traffic Security is disabled.

-This data can be accessed under the superuser account from the management console of the server on which the application is installed.
+Access to such data can be gained using the management console of the server on which the application is installed, using a user account with superuser privileges.

 When sending diagnostic information to Kaspersky Technical Support, the Kaspersky Web Traffic Security administrator must independently ensure the security of dump files and trace files.